Rifa-111/sales-meeting-agent/README.md

 Final Brief        ← Formatted markdown + PDF export
 ```

-Built with **LangGraph StateGraph** for orchestration, conditional edges for the retry loop,
+Built with **LangGraph StateGraph** for orchestration, conditional edges for the retry loop
 and a shared typed state object passed through all nodes.

 ---